Vitaliy Trush

 Vitaliy Trush (born June 6, 1996, in Stryi, Lviv Oblast, Ukraine) is a former Ukrainian biathlete.
 He was a silver medalist in youth relay at the Biathlon Junior World Championships 2015 in Minsk.
 He competed at the Biathlon World Championships 2019 in Östersund, Sweden.

 Trush retired from competitive international biathlon in 2022.
-Later he competed as a guide for visually impaired cross-country skiers, including FIS Nordic World Ski Championships 2025.
+Later he competed as a guide for visually impaired cross-country skiers, including FIS Nordic World Ski Championships 2025 and 2026 Winter Paralympics.
+At the 2026 Paralympics, he was guide for Maksym Murashkovskyi who won silver in men's individual.